Mycenaean pottery: Early Mycenaean

 LH I (c.
-1675/1650 – 1600/1550 BC)
+1675/1650 – 1600/1550 BCE)

 The pottery during this period varies greatly in style from area to area.
 Due to the influence of Minoan Crete, the further south the site, the more the pottery is influenced by Minoan styles.

 The easiest way to distinguish the pottery of this period from that of the late Middle Helladic is the use of a fine ware that is painted in a dark-on-light style with lustrous paints.
 This period also marks the appearance of a fine ware that is coated all over with paint varying from red and black in color.
 This ware is monochrome painted and is directly descended from grey and black Minyan ware (which disappear during LH I).
 A form of the yellow Minyan style also appears in this period, merging into Mycenaean unpainted wares.

 Additionally, Mycenaean art is different from that of the Minoans in that the different elements of a work are distinguished from each other much more clearly, whereas Minoan art is generally more fluid.

 There is also some carry-over of matte-painted wares from the Middle Helladic period into LH I. The majority of large closed vessels that bear any painted decorations are matte.
 They are generally decorated in two styles of matte paints known as Aeginetan Dichrome and Mainland Polychrome.

 Some of the preferred shapes during this period were the vapheio cup, semi globular cup, alabastron, and piriform jar.